raspberrypilearning/introduction-to-processing/worksheet.md

 # Introduction

 Processing is all about learning to use code to draw on screen.
-The language is certainly capable of so much more than that, but this tutorial is going to focus on graphics.
+The language is certainly capable of so much more than that, but this tutorial is going to focus on drawing.

 ## Download and install Processing